Munawwar/react-global-states/README.md

 ### API Reference

-##### useGlobalStates(propNames&lt;Array&gt;)
+##### useGlobalState(propName)

-React hook to fetch the properties you want from global store.
-Using the hook also associates the component with only those props you've asked for.
-This makes re-rendering performance much better.
+React hook to fetch a property from the the global store.
+Using the hook also associates the component with the property.

 Parameters:

-propNames[]: Array of prop names (strings) you want to fetch from global store
+propName: Property names (string) you want to fetch from global store

-Returns: an object with the key, values for each prop name you asked for.
-If a value doesn't exist you get undefined as the value for the prop name.
+Returns: The property you asked for.
+If a value doesn't exist you get undefined.

 <br><br>